 Who is Mr. Library Dude?

 Hi, I’m Joe Hardenbrook.
-I currently work as a reference and instruction librarian at Carroll University in Waukesha, Wisconsin, USA where I manage reference and instructional services, teach information literacy sessions, supervise the evening/weekend librarians, and serve as a liaison to the education, psychology, and diversity programs.
+I work as a reference and instruction librarian at Carroll University in Waukesha, Wisconsin, USA where I manage reference and instructional services, teach information literacy sessions, supervise the evening/weekend librarians, and serve as a liaison to the education, graduate education, music, psychology, and diversity programs.

 Why Mr. Library Dude?

 Simple answer: it’s a name that has stuck!
 A few years ago, while teaching a library instruction session, one of the students needed help.
 However, he forgot my name, so he yelled out: “Hey, Mr. Library Dude!”
 It fit, so I decided to adopt the moniker.